-The Handyguys, Brian and Paul, first take a question from our call in line regarding repair of rotted porch posts.
-We then move into a Head to Head tool challenge to test out jigsaws and then wrap up with a new segment Buy, Borrow or Rent.
-We also discuss tool borrowing Etiquette.
+The Handyguys, Brian and Paul, first take a question from our call-in line regarding repair of rotted porch posts.
+We then move into a head-to-head tool challenge to test out jigsaws and then wrap up with a new segment Buy, Borrow or Rent.
+We also discuss tool borrowing etiquette.

 Listener Questions

 First off, the Handyguys answer a good question from one of our listeners regarding the repair of some porch posts.
 Our caller listened to our episode regarding using Bondo to repair rotted wood.
 His posts were too far gone for repair so The Handyguys recommend replacing the posts.
-Listen to the Podcast to hear the question and Brian and Paul’s response.
+Listen to the podcast to hear the question and Brian and Paul’s response.
 Brian and Paul provide some good information to help you evaluate how to go about such a repair.

-Head to Head Tool Challenge
+Head-to-Head Tool Challenge

 Bosch 1590EVSK 6.4 Amp Top Handle JigsawSkill jigsawThe Handyguys then move to the garage to test out two jigsaws.
 Their tests pit a cheap jigsaw against a finely tuned cutting machine.
 The Handyguys devised three different tests: cutting a curved line in 1/2″ plywood, cutting 4″ circle in 5/4 cedar and cutting a piece of 2x pressure treated southern yellow pine.
 The cut in the pressure treated lumber might be similar to creating an interesting detail on the end of a rafter for a pergola.